Pagure/pagure/pagure/doc/api.rst

 Authentication
 ~~~~~~~~~~~~~~

-To access some endpoints, you need to login to Pagure using API token.
+To access some endpoints, you need to log in to Pagure using an API token.
 You
 can generate one in the project setting page.

 When sending HTTP request, include an ``Authorization`` field in the header